Back to the full dot-point answer

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is a working list of stylistic devices?Show answer
+What are a working list of stylistic devices?Show answer

 The point of naming devices is to use the right name.
 Specificity is mark-bearing.